-Eligible Parties: VGTS must be placed pursuant to a Terminal Placement Agreement, which can only be between a licensed Terminal Operator or Terminal Operator applicant and a licensed Establishment or Establishment applicant, and must be approved by the PGCB to be effective. sign an agreement for placement, operation, service or maintenance of VGTs, including an agreement for the right to enter into an agreement or match any offer made prior to the Effective Date is not valid or enforceable, and will not be recognized or approved by the PGCB.
+- Eligible Parties: VGTS must be placed pursuant to a Terminal Placement Agreement, which can only be between a licensed Terminal Operator or Terminal Operator applicant and a licensed Establishment or Establishment applicant, and must be approved by the PGCB to be effective. - ▼ Void Agreements: Any agreement or promise to sign an agreement for placement, operation, service or maintenance of VGTs, including an agreement for the right to enter into an agreement or match any offer made prior to the Effective Date is not valid or enforceable, and will not be recognized or approved by the PGCB.